ssaring/sportstracker/sportstracker/docs/README.txt

 project.
 That's why all developers need to use the same configuration for their IDE.

-SportStracker can be started from the IDE by executing the class "de.saring.sportstracker.STMain".
+SportsTracker can be started from the IDE by executing the class "de.saring.sportstracker.STMain".
 It can also be started from command line after execution of "mvn package" with the command (inside the project root directory):